 Users can also impose constraints on the containers to host different resources.
-This helps containers which are heavily loaded, to keep away from the main machine’s resources and keep uptime high.
-This is very much unlike the conventional way, where the user needs to identify the resource details while the machine is being prepared and those resources get unavailable to others till, they are released.
+This helps containers that are heavily loaded, to keep away from the main machine’s resources and keep uptime high.
+This is very much unlike the conventional way, where the user needs to identify the resource details while the machine is being prepared and those resources get unavailable to others till they are released.

 Support For Cloud-based Infrastructure